 Amazing things happen when organisations take these two premises to heart and train their leaders to think and operate according to them, all the way up from supervisor to senior leader.
 Basically the organisation takes off and flies.

 Why is this?
 Because if the first premise is true then the other people are being so inspired, appreciated, encouraged, developed and nourished by their inclusive working environment, (the organisation culture) that success is the inevitable outcome.
 It is automatic for the business and for its employees.

 Leadership drives culture and culture drives performance.

 If the second of these two premises is true and leadership is getting results through others, then for the leader to enable their team to achieve optimum results it behoves them to understand what each individual in the team, no matter how diverse, needs in order to contribute their very best.
-And this means developing a genuine interest in and focus upon other people.
+And this means developing a genuine interest in and focus upon other people and their well-being.

 So the only way a company can create this nurturing kind of culture is for all of its leaders to be skilled in: inspiring, appreciating, encouraging, developing, and nourishing all members of their teams, especially when their team is diverse.
 And the only way to reliably achieve this is through some form of training - either in a workshop or through leadership coaching.

 Even those leaders who quite naturally and authentically operate in this way can grow further.
 Actually, a leader who doesn’t think they can grow or doesn’t want to is probably not one of the greats - or even the goods!